corelight/softsensor-docker-prototype/README.rst

 Setup the GeoIP Database
 ------------------------------
-The GeoIP script will download the GeoLite2-City.mmdb database from the configured URL.
+The GeoIP script will download the ``GeoLite2-City.mmdb`` database from the configured URL.
 There are two options for downloading the database:

 * directly from Maxmind.com
 * from local URL

-Anyone can go to maxmind.com and create an account to get a free license.
+Anyone can go to maxmind.com and create an account to generate a free license.
 If you are going to download directly from maxmind.com, you will need the following variables defined in the environment file:

 .. code-block:: shell